akamhy/imagedominantcolor/README.md

   - `r` - Red is the dominant color in the image.
   - `g` - Green is the dominant color for the image.
   - `b` - Blue is the dominant color.
   - `l` - It is lowercase L and it means the image is a grayscale image.
 L is short for luminance.
-Most of the image lacks color and luminance is the dominant color.
+Most of the image lacks color.

+What are `r`, `g`, `b` and `l` attributes of `DominantColor` objects?
+> The library shrinks the image before checking the dominant color and the default resize value is 256.
+Thus every image is shrunk to a 256 pixels image.
+The r,g,b and l attributes indicate the number of pixels which have r,g,b and l as dominating value.

 ### License
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/akamhy/imagedominantcolor/blob/main/LICENSE)